 The incompetent General Manager of the Slough offices of Wernham-Hogg.
 He fancies himself a popular jack-of-all-trades, when in reality he is a needy, lonely and selfish man.

-- Bad Boss: Despite trying to act like A Father to His Men, he's more than willing to sell his employees out to help himself.
+- Bad Boss: Despite trying to act like A Father to His Men, he's more than willing to sell his employees out to help himself get a promotion.

-- The Cameo: Appears in the cold opening for a Season 7 episode of the American Office where he briefly meets Michael Scott (and they naturally click), and he is slated to return for the finale with a bigger part.
+- The Cameo: Appears in the cold opening for a Season 7 episode of the American Office where he briefly meets Michael Scott (and they naturally click).

 - Cannot Tell a Joke: Not that it stops him trying.
 And trying.